erichard/glide-bundle/README.md

 Presets
 -------

 I prefer to use presets in my projects to avoid having image settings scattered across templates.
-Check to Glide documentation to [learn more about presets](http://glide.thephpleague.com/1.0/config/defaults-and-presets/).
+Check the Glide documentation to [learn more about presets](http://glide.thephpleague.com/1.0/config/defaults-and-presets/).

 Security
 --------